 What your career path eventually comes down to

-I've spent the most part of the last 6 years trying to find the answer.
-Along the way, I've seen a pretty clear difference between the low and the top performers.
+I’ve spent most of the last 6 years trying to find the answer.
+Along the way, I’ve seen a pretty clear difference between the low and the top performers.

 Low performers:

-- Optimize for money and hacking interviews and gamifying career ladders.
+- optimize for money, interviews, and gamifying career ladders

 Top performers: